-Requires prior authorization (approval in advance) to be covered.
-Covered services include mental health care services that require a hospital stay.
-Our plan covers up to 90 days for a single inpatient Medicare-covered hospital stay.

-There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The benefit days used under the
+- Covered services include mental health care services that require a hospital stay.
+Our plan covers up to 90 days for a single inpatient Medicare-covered hospital stay. - There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
+The benefit days used under the Original Medicare program will count toward the 190-day lifetime limit.
+If you have exhausted your

-\$290 for each Medicare-covered day for days 1-6 for each inpatient hospitalization.
+\$390 for each Medicare-covered day for days 1-5 for each inpatient hospitalization.
 Each inpatient hospital admission begins a new benefit period.